PedroBern/django-graphql-auth/docs/index.md

 ## About

-GraphQL implementation of the [Django](https://github.com/django/django) authentication system.
+[Django](https://github.com/django/django) registration and authentication with GraphQL

 It abstract all the basic logic of handling user accounts out of your app, so you don't need to think about it and can ==get up and running faster==.